424C/Munchmaps/README.md

 # Munchmaps
-A simple web application to connect hungry users with local restaurants.
+A single page web application to connect hungry users with local restaurants.
+Munchmaps runs inside all modern browsers and is built using [Vue.js,](https://vuejs.org/), [Tailwind CSS](https://tailwindcss.com/), and [Node.js](https://nodejs.org/en/about/) technologies.

 ## Purpose
 Deciding where to eat can be a frustrating and time consuming process.
 This phenomenon is commonly referred to as [paralysis by analysis](https://en.wikipedia.org/wiki/Analysis_paralysis).

 Munchmaps seeks to simplify the decision making process by removing unneccessary noise and leveraging local Yelp communities to curate favorite dishes.
-Instead of bombarding a person with dozens of choices, the decision process is simplified by reducing choices to incremental choices of single items at a time.
+Instead of bombarding a person with dozens of choices, design making is simplified by reducing complexity into one choice at a time.
 There is only ever one choice to be made in Munchmaps: Yes or No.

 ## Basic Usage
 <img src="Documentation/basic_usage.jpg" width=250px>